Robotic Processing Automation

 2. Intelligent Character Recognition (ICR)

-Intelligent Character Recognition is a subset of OCR which specifically scans documents with handwritten text, identifies data from complex handwriting styles, and translates it into a computerized format.
+Intelligent Character Recognition is a subset of OCR that specifically scans documents with handwritten text, identifies data from complex handwriting styles, and translates it into a computerized format.

 No two handwritings are the same.
 An ICR software needs to scan, read, interpret, and commit to memory a myriad of handwriting patterns.